maudul3/wordle-heuristic-solver/README.md

 # CS-441-541-Project

 # Repository Structure
-src - contains all original .py files data - contains all externally sourced data files
+src - contains all original .py files<br>
+data - contains all externally sourced data files

 # SRC structure and dependencies on other files